Jiuzhaigou is famous for its sparkling lakes, spectacular waterfalls, and colorful leaves. It is inscribed on UNESCO's World Heritage List.

 Temperature: 0°C (32°F) or below

-Jiuzhaigou may see its first snow in mid-to-late November.
+Jiuzhaigou may see its first snow in mid-to-late November, and occasional snow throughout the winter.
 It is the best time to see frozen waterfalls, especially the Pearl Shoal and Nuorilang waterfalls.
 The lakes on a clear day are even bluer against the surrounding snow.

 Winter is the offseason, which means there would be fewer travelers and you could enjoy favorable prices.